trygve55/zenbook-pro-ux501vw-sound-fix-pipewire/README.md

-# zenbook-pro-ux501vw-sound-fix
+# zenbook-pro-ux501vw-sound-fix-pipewire

 This repository contains scripts aiming to fix the white noise after suspend issue with the Asus Zenbook Pro UX501VW.
+This for is for setups using pipewire.

 The proposed solution automates [this approach](https://askubuntu.com/q/884051).